rwilliams/jrubywiki/StandaloneJarsAndClasses.md

 Standalone Class Files
 ----------------------

 Many Java applications need to have real .class files on disk.
 Normally, JRuby's compiler does not produce .class files that look like typical Java classes.
-It is possible, however, to use the --java or --javac flags to JRuby's compiler to generate normal .class files from simple Ruby class structures, allowing them to be used from Java as though they were normal Java classes.
-See [[GeneratingJavaClasses|Generating Java Classes]].
+It is possible, however, to use the `--java` or `--javac` flags to JRuby's compiler to generate normal .class files from simple Ruby class structures, allowing them to be used from Java as though they were normal Java classes.
+See [[Generating Java Classes|GeneratingJavaClasses]].

 Standalone Executable Jar Files
 -------------------------------

 You may also want to bundle JRuby plus your own Ruby code  into a single .jar file that when run launches your application.
-Starting with JRuby 1.6, you can do this by changing the "Main-Class" for the jar file to point at <code>org.jruby.JarBootstrapMain</code> and adding your own jar-bootstrap.rb to the root of the jar file.
+Starting with JRuby 1.6, you can do this by changing the `Main-Class` for the jar file to point at `org.jruby.JarBootstrapMain` and adding your own jar-bootstrap.rb to the root of the jar file.
 This file will be loaded and launched as though it were specified on the command line.

 Example: